With summer upon us, your drycleaning machine’s cooling system will be under greater

 On most drycleaning machines, there is a refrigeration head pressure adjusting

 controls the refrigeration head pressure by varying flow of coolant to the

-condenser.
-This valve is adjusted to give sufficient refrigeration head pressure
+This valve is adjusted to give sufficient refrigeration head pressure for

-When scale builds up in the refrigeration condenser past the point for which the
+When scale builds up in the refrigeration condenser past the point where the

 adjustment of the head pressure adjusting valve can compensate, many drycleaners

 open the valve wider in the very mistaken belief they have actually fixed